 Do you typically launch on steep ramps?
-Is your trailer equipped with carpeted wood bunks, instead of rollers?
+Is your trailer equipped with carpeted wood bunks instead of rollers?
 If so, the load on the winch will be higher, and you should select a winch with capacity closer to the actual weight of the fully-equipped boat.
 Launching ramps that are gently sloped, or trailers equipped with rollers result in less resistance, so you can choose a smaller winch.
 However, since the difference in price between winch sizes is pretty minimal, you can choose a bigger winch for nearly the same cost.
 We also recommend Glyde Sliks, EZ Slides or similar anti-friction pads on your trailer’s bunks, which help your boat slide.

 Most trailers have a standard winch assembly bolt pattern, so upgrading to a stronger winch is easy if the current winch is inadequate.

 How much cranking resistance is there when you pull your boat?
 For lighter boats like dinghies, inflatables and catamarans, a manual winch with a 3:1, 4:1 or 5:1 gear ratio may be all you need.
 For heavy-duty work we recommend two-speed winches.
-Fulton’s biggest model of their F2 Manual Winches gives you fast speed, with a 5:1 gear ratio for quick pull-in, and a second low speed, with 16.2:1 ratio, for increased mechanical advantage.
+Fulton’s highest capacity model of their F2 Manual Winches gives you fast speed, with a 5:1 gear ratio for quick pull-in, and a second low speed, with 16.2:1 ratio, for increased mechanical advantage.
 A ratio of 5 to 1 means that you turn the handle five times to get the drum to rotate once.

-Manual backup: Electric winches generally have a manual retrieve feature, a simple hand crank, in case of electrical or mechanical failure.
+Electric winches generally have a manual retrieve feature, a simple hand crank, in case of electrical or mechanical failure.

 Most electric winches use steel cable because they’re handling larger loads.
-Better cable winches use a level-wind mechanism (similar to a fishing reel) to prevent cable snarls.
+Better cable winches use a level wind mechanism (similar to a fishing reel) to prevent cable snarls.
 Winches with cables also allow you to add a pulley block that will nearly double the weight capacity, and cut the speed of the boat’s travel in half.
 Smaller manual winches designed for lighter boats use polypropylene rope or nylon straps (the same material as used in the seatbelts in your car).

 Electric winches draw substantial current when retrieving boats.
 The towing vehicle’s battery provides the power, but a dedicated winch circuit must be added to provide power to the back end of the tow vehicle.
 Wiring harnesses are included with our electric winches.
 The science of wiring electric winches to your vehicle’s 12V DC system is not complicated: